 The check created by Quickbooks Desktop has led you to over-report your payroll expenses, so when you look at your profit for the year it is lower than it should be.
 You will need to use one of the options described below to reconcile the overreported check payment.

 Reduce the expense from Gusto by the amount of the employees' net pay before creating checks.
 Reducing the wage expense by the net pay amount will prevent double counting.
 Then it is alright to create an expense when creating the checks.

 - Example: You sync over a total payroll expense of $10,000.
 Knowing that creating a check will over-report the expense by $7,000, you reduce the gross wage expense from $9,000 to $2,000.

-Do not use your accounting software to create checks for your employees.
+Do not use Quickbooks Desktop to create checks for your employees.
 Instead, print the checks from your Gusto account or hand write them.
 Then you can reconcile the total payroll expense from Gusto when the checks are cashed by your employees.